 Michael is a personal injury and clinical negligence specialist.
 He has particular expertise in industrial disease claims (most notably those in relation to asbestos exposure).
-In relation to clinical negligence he specialises particularly in obstetric and birth problems.
+In relation to clinical negligence he specialises particularly in obstetric and birth problems and also ophthalmic claims.

-Michael’s practice encompasses high-value claims with a significant proportion involving fatal claims and those in respect of catastrophic injury
+Michael’s practice is UK -wide and encompasses high-value claims with a significant proportion involving fatal claims and those in respect of catastrophic injury.

 Whilst Michael’s asbestos practice is Claimant based in relation to other categories of industrial disease claims he is regularly instructed by leading Defence firms.